Trickle-down is a scam.

 Next, giving rich people more money via tax breaks does not guarantee that they will invest it in a way that creates more jobs.
 When a rich person gets more money, their natural reaction is to say, “How can I make the most money with this money?”

 This is where Trickle-Down is most clearly absurd as a solution to a depressed economy: if no one is buying anything, then the last thing a rich person will do is invest in building factories to sell things to people who aren’t buying anything.
 Instead, they will either hoard the cash if nothing is paying off, or else maybe invest in derivatives, which usually create few or no jobs at all.

 For example, if a rich person invests money in stocks, that mostly just represents value moving from one person to another.
 It does not create wealth, nor does it spur jobs.
-At the very best, if enough rich people buy stocks in a company, the stock price will go up—which does not help the employees of that company much.
-Mostly it improves the image of the company, and could help it buy more acquisitions, but not to create a large number of new jobs.
-By the time you get to any job increases, the percent of the original value of the tax break for rich people is so diluted that it is lost in the white noise of market fluctuations.
+At the very best, if enough rich people buy stock in a company, the stock price will go up—which may improve the image of the company, and could help it buy more acquisitions, but not really to create a large number of new jobs.
+By the time you get to any job increases, the percent of what was spent on the tax break for rich people is so diluted that the benefit in jobs is lost in the white noise of market fluctuations.